 Deworming the Reluctant Horse

+What horse enjoys deworming time?
 It’s hard to blame a horse for failing to enjoy his deworming paste; it doesn’t exactly look like good eats.
 Although deworming companies have put great effort into making the medicine more palatable, some horses simply haven’t read the memo and refuse to have anything to do with dewormers.
-A horse that is reluctant […]
+A […]